almost-matching-exactly/FLAME-experiments/README.md

 This is the repository for the paper FLAME: A Fast Large-scale Almost Matching Exactly Approach to Causal Inference.
 This contains the scripts for the experiment section in the paper.
 Detailed instructions are also in the comments of the scripts.

+Please note that this repository is **not** intended for users.
+The Python package for users is in another respository: https://github.com/almost-matching-exactly/DAME-FLAME-Python-Package.
+We also offer an R package: https://github.com/almost-matching-exactly/R-FLAME.

 ## FLAMEbit example

 ```python